Botanical Name: Asarum europaeum.

 The plant has become popular as an ornamental plant in many parts of the world with temperate climates, as it is an evergreen and can form a beautiful ground cover.

-Description: Azarabacca belongs to the Aristolochiaceae, or the birthwort family.
+Description: Asarabacca belongs to the Aristolochiaceae or the birthwort family.
 It is a perennial plant that can reach a height to 10-15 cm (4 to 6 inches) tall.

 It has creeping and branching rhizomes and dark green, shiny 5-10 cm wide leaves.